 Typically when someone gets injured in Las Vegas, the victim can file a lawsuit against the responsible parties.
-But when an employee sustains a workplace injury in Nevada, that employee usually cannot sue the employer.
+But when an employee sustains a workplace injury in Nevada, the injured worker generally cannot sue the employer.

 In many ways, workers’ comp is extremely beneficial for employees.
 But in other ways, not being able to file an ordinary lawsuit is very restrictive: